 In Zambia, surface rights and mining rights are clearly distinct concepts, administered under separate and distinct legal frameworks.
-Surface rights are granted under the Lands Act, Chapter 184 of the Laws of Zambia (the "Lands Act"), while mining rights are granted under the Mines Act.
+Surface rights may only be granted under the Lands Act, Chapter 184 of the Laws of Zambia (the "Lands

+Act"), while mining rights are granted under the Mines Act.
 There are two types of land tenure systems in Zambia: customary or native tenure and state tenure, which must be taken into account when exercising any surface rights for prospecting and mining activities.

 A holder of a mining right is generally entitled to exercise any surface rights reasonably, where it is necessary for the reasonable and proper conduct of the exploration or mining operations.
-However, where another person has a right to the surface rights independent of the mining right, which predate the mining right, the Mines Act provides that the rights under such mining right may not be exercised without the written consent of the owner or legal occupier of the land or the duly authorised agent:
+However, where another person has a right to the surface rights independent of the mining right, which predate the mining right, the Mines Act provides that the rights under such mining right may not be exercised upon any land:

-- Upon any land which is the site of or which is within one hundred and eighty metres of any inhabited, occupied or temporarily uninhabited house or building; - Upon any land within forty five metres of any land which has been cleared or ploughed or otherwise prepared in good faith for growing of farm crops or upon which farm crops are growing; - Upon any land which is the site of or is within ninety metres of any cattle dip, tank, dam or any private water as defined in the Water Resources Management Act No.21 of 2011; or - Upon any land forming part of an aerodrome, other than any land forming part of a Government aerodrome
+(a) which is the site of or which is within one hundred and eighty metres of any inhabited, occupied or temporarily uninhabited house or building;

+(b) within forty five metres of any land which has been cleared or ploughed or otherwise prepared in good faith for growing of farm crops or upon which farm crops are growing;

+(c) which is the site of or is within ninety metres of any cattle dip, tank, dam or any private water as defined in the Water Resources Management Act No.21 of 2011; or

+(d) forming part of an aerodrome, other than any land forming part of a Government aerodrome without the written consent of the owner or legal occupier of the surface rights thereof or the duly authorised agent.